n8mob/n8mob.github.io/resume.md

 # Expert Skills
 **Software Design and Architecture**

 Nate has an intuitive creativity that is hard to come by in engineers.
-Combining this creativity with a natural aversion to inefficiency and a knack for abstraction helps him see connections and boundaries to make truly simple designs.
+Combining this creativity with an uncanny knack for abstraction and a natural aversion to inefficiency helps him see connections and boundaries to make truly simple designs.

 **Java**, **HTTP**, **REST**, **HATEOS**, **C#**, **.NET**